brewfamily/brewfamily.github.io/arrivals_and_departures.md

 - Arrive in Barcelona 7/24 at 7:55 AM
 - Leave from Barcelona on 8/7 at 13:55

+## Sacramento Brews (parents + twins)
+- Arrive in Barcelona 7/23 at 14:50 (on same flight as Pat)
+- Depart from Barcelona 8/8 at 14:40
+    - Renting a car and going straight to SCQ upon arrival
+    - Spending some time in Barcelona in early August

 Know your travel plans?
 Email them to joebrew@gmail.com.